 The goal of the present study was to provide an EU-wide evaluation of the measurement properties of three loneliness measures potentially suitable for population surveys: the DJGLS-6, the T-ILS, and a single-item measure of loneliness.
 Our work contributes to the existing literature by providing an assessment of the factor structure, reliability, measurement invariance, and nomological network of the DJGLS-6 and T-ILS and the nomological network of a single-item measure of loneliness for all the 27 EU member states.
 In order to do so, we relied on data from the EU Loneliness Survey, an EU-wide survey conducted by the Joint Research Centre and totaling 25,646 respondents representing the 27 EU member states.

 Based on previous research, we expected the DJGLS-6 to provide a sufficient fit for a two-factor model assessing emotional and social loneliness with sufficient internal consistency, and the T-ILS to provide a sufficient fit for a one-factor model assessing general loneliness with sufficient internal consistency.
 We also expected the DJGLS-6, T-ILS, and direct measure of loneliness to be well integrated into their nomological network, with positive correlations between loneliness scores and indicators of negative emotions, and negative correlations between loneliness scores and indicators of social connectedness, positive emotion, and health (exact predictions will be sharpened – to the level of shape and CI of the correlations – after the analyses in the exploratory fold).
-However, our confidence in deriving these predictions was not very strong given that the psychometric properties of the DJGLS-6, T-ILS, and single-item measures have been examined unevenly across the European Union.
-We did not have any predictions for the outcomes of our measurement invariance analyses, given the darth of research on the topic across the EU.
+However, our confidence in deriving these predictions was not very strong given that the psychometric properties of the DJGLS-6, T-ILS, and single-item measures have been examined unevenly across the EU.
+We did not have any predictions for the outcomes of our measurement invariance analyses, given the dearth of research on the topic across the EU.

 Methods